 Psst: Here are Corporette readers’ business travel must-haves:

 As far as clothes go, I honestly don’t think it’s necessary to bring any extra clothes.
 If you get stuck overnight, you can wear the same clothes the next day.
 Just hang them up while you’re sleeping to give them a chance to air out.
 However, if it’s super important to you to have something just in case (and you have the room) a spare tee and pair of undies should do.

 Which bag you choose for a one-day trip is very important.
 Because you are fitting everything into one bag, it can get heavy very quickly.
 I highly recommend a rolling briefcase for day trips.
 That way you don’t risk injuring your shoulder carrying around an enormous bag.
-This eBags Soho Leather Mobile Office has plenty of room for your laptop, files, purse stuff, and even a change of clothes if you need them.

 Readers, do you take day trips often?
 What’s critical to keep on hand in the event of an unexpected stay?